gdlyan/docker-swarm-tf/README.md

 ## Directory content
 - `./app/` A container web app that implements a very simple function of hit count and is tested on a stand-alone machine such as localhost - here we use the same one as in [Deploy a stack to a swarm](https://docs.docker.com/engine/swarm/stack-deploy/) tutorial
-- `./` Terraform config to provision a basic YC virtual private cloud with three subnets and a number of preemptible virtual machines serving as manager or woker nodes in the Swarm cluster
+- `./` Terraform config to provision a basic YC virtual private cloud with three subnets and a number of preemptible virtual machines serving as manager or worker nodes in the Swarm cluster
-- `ansible/` Ansible playbook to bootstrap a swarm, i.e. initialize swarm, assign the 'manager' and 'worker' roles among the nodes and deploys a web app to a swarm
+- `ansible/` Ansible playbook to bootstrap a swarm, i.e. initialize swarm, assign the 'manager' and 'worker' roles among the nodes and deploy a web app to a swarm
-- `./dterraform` and `dansible-playbook` shell files that spawn containers from Terraform and Ansible images on docker hub.
+- `./dterraform` and `dansible-playbook` shell files that spawn containers from Terraform and Ansible images that are available on Docker Hub.
 Thus one does not have to install Terraform and Ansible locally as these Docker wrappers will do the job

 ## Basic usage
 ### 1. On a first run execute
 ```
 ./dterraform init
 ```
-This will pull terraform docker image, spawn the terraform container and install the required terraform providers
+This will pull Terraform image from Docker Hub, spawn the Terraform container and install the required Terraform providers
 ### 2. To create infrastructure such as VPC, subnets, VMs and their network interfaces run
 ```
 ./dterraform apply -auto-approve